Published Jan 13, 2026

 Conclusion

 App Store screenshots play a significant role in how users perceive your app and whether they decide to install it.
 Clear benefit-focused messaging, readable text, and consistent visuals can make all the difference.
-Developers love the flexibility to create custom app store screenshots in Figma.
-At the same time, flexibility often comes at the expense of extra effort.
+Many guides explain how to create app store screenshots in Figma, but few mention the time investment required.

 As apps grow and updates are needed more frequently, creating manual app store screenshots in Figma can slow teams down.
 This is where developers switch to a purpose-built screenshot tool like AppLaunchpad.